"In every walk in nature, one receives far more than he seeks" - John Muir

 Nature to the Rescue

-Immersing our senses in the natural world has therapeutic value.
-The Japanese have embraced this methodology of healing and refer to it as Shinrin Yoku or "Forest Bathing".
-First proposed in 1982 by the Forest Agency of Japan, it has now become a recognized relaxation and stress management activity.
+Immersing our senses in the natural world has therapeutic value and has been well studied showing measurable improvements in health.
+The Japanese embraced this methodology of healing and refer to it as Shinrin Yoku or "Forest Bathing".
+First proposed in 1982 by the Forest Agency of Japan as a public response to karoshi (death by overwork), it has become an integral aspect of preventative medicine in Japan, with Physicians recommending deriving healing from spending time walking in the forest as part of a preventative care plan.

 Research findings explain the relationship between natural environments and the physiological effects on the body such as a decrease in blood pressure and pulse rates, arresting of sympathetic nervous activity (fight or flight response), a decrease in cortisol levels and the boosting of our immune system.
 A mere 20 minutes of quiet time in nature, alters cerebral blood flow in a manner that indicates a state of relaxation.